-(a) The Water and Sewer Commissioners shall have the right, with the approval of the Select Board, to excavate in any public way for the purpose of laying, removing, repairing or obtaining access to water pipes and connections thereto, and on completion of this work shall immediately cover same and place the way in substantially the same condition which existed before said excavation was undertaken.
-The Water and Sewer Commissioners shall cause said excavations to be suitably guarded at all times by proper barriers and in addition, a sufficient number of lighted lanterns shall be placed thereon during the period from sunset to sunrise.
+(a) The Water and Sewer Commissioners_Department of Public Works shall have the right, with the approval of the Select Board_Town Manager, to excavate in any public way for the purpose of laying, removing, repairing or obtaining access to water pipes and connections thereto, and on completion of this work shall immediately cover same and place the way in substantially the same condition which existed before said excavation was undertaken.
+The Water and Sewer Commissioners_Department of Public Works shall cause said excavations to be suitably guarded at all times by proper safety barriers, and in addition, a sufficient number of lighted lanterns shall be placed thereon during the period from sunset to sunrise.